 If lying in the sand for hours isn’t quite your thing, there is plenty to keep you occupied.
 Sport seems to be the number one thing to do at Tel Aviv beach.
 Whether it is wave boarding, running along the promenade, using the free outdoor gyms or simply playing beach ball and volley ball, there sure is something for everyone.

 Did you know that Tel Aviv is home to the biggest selection of Bauhaus buildings?
 Head towards Rothschild Boulevard and glance at the ‘White City’, over 4000 Bauhaus buildings and Unesco world heritage site since 2003.

-And when you are done with walking, go for dinner and drinks in one of the many restaurants along the boulevard.
+Once you are done with walking, go for dinner and drinks in one of the many restaurants along the boulevard.

 Go shopping in Shuk HaCarmel (Carmel Market)

 As the market closes fairly early, I didn’t get a chance to actually stroll through it until our very last visit.
 But I am glad I managed.